 With the release of UNDER FLAMING WINTER SKIES, Stratovarius has clearly emerged from the shadow of former band mastermind, Timo Tolkki.
-This is of course not to lessen anything that he contributed as he did form the band, set the blueprint, and wrote all their classic songs.
-However, seeing them live and on this live release, it's clear the band's newer material stands up very well with their immortal classics.
+This of course does not lessen his contributions as he did form the band, set the blueprint, and wrote all their classic songs.
+However, witnessing them live, and seeing this live release, it's clear the band's newer material stands up very well with their immortal classics.

-Regarding the live set; the band went on a five date farewell tour in Finland in November 2011.
+Regarding the live set; the band went on a five date farewell tour in Finland in November of 2011.
 It might have been cool to have video from each of the 5 dates, but the band went with their show in Tampere.
-As these shows were something special, to give the bands and fans time to celebrate the ending of an era with Jörg, the setlist is not entirely typical as well.
-Sure, you could argue that that the added cover songs were unnecessary and could have been used to play more Stratovarius material, but reportedly these were songs Jörg liked to play so who's to argue with that?
+As these shows were something special, to give the band and fans time to celebrate the ending of an era with Jörg, the setlist is not entirely typical as well.
+Sure, you could argue that that the added cover songs were unnecessary and could have been used to play more Stratovarius material, but reportedly these were songs Jörg liked to play, so who can argue with that?
 The setlist covers almost all bases with a good balance of newer material ("Under Flaming Skies", "Deep Unknown", "Winter Skies") with their most recognized material ("Hunting High And Low", "Eagleheart", "Black Diamond", etc).
-I really liked that they threw in some songs that dug a little deeper into their discography, namely, "Legions of the Twilight" and "Paradise".
-Of course there is a ton of other songs I would have loved to see added, but all in all, I can't really complain.
+I really like that they threw in some songs that dug a little deeper into their discography, namely, "Legions of the Twilight" and "Paradise".
+Of course, there is a ton of other songs I would have loved to see added, but all in all, I can't really complain.

 Each member gets time for a short solo (including Jörg, although his mini-solo isn't listed as a separate track).
 The standout for me was the guitar solo by Matias Kupiainen.
-While many solos become a show off wank-fest, what Matias has accomplished is something else which is not just a showcase for his wankery, but for his compositional skills and tastefulness as a shredder.
+While many solos become a show off shred-fest, what Matias has accomplished is something else which is not just a showcase for his musical wankery, but for his composition skills and tastefulness as a shredder.

-As with all live albums, you wonder how much was fixed post-concert recording.
+As with all live albums, you wonder how much was fixed post-concert in the studio.
 In some concerts you can tell (i.e. you hear vocals while no mic is in front of the vocalist).
-But with this release, they’ve done a good job of either hiding the fix-ups, or there were very few.
-As long as the touch-ups are not obvious, I'm ok with it as I'd rather hear something in key and to the right pitch than completely off.
+But with this release, they’ve done a good job of either hiding the fix-ups, or there are very few.
+As long as the touch-ups are not obvious, I'm OK with it as I'd rather hear something in key and to the right pitch than completely off.
 With the level of competence and musicianship in Stratovarius, it's likely that almost everything you hear is as it was.

 Anyone who is a fan of melodic metal, power metal, and progressive metal will enjoy this concert.
 Regardless of what era of the band you prefer, their live performance here is undeniably awesome.
-With a new studio album due in the string of 2013, the band will be watched closely to see how the addition of a new drummer (Rolf Pilve) will impact their sound.
+With a new studio album due in the spring of 2013, the band will be watched closely to see how the addition of new drummer Rolf Pilve will impact their sound.